Seki Takakazu: Elimination theory

+Calculus

+Seki Takakazu developed enri (円理, “circle principles”), a mathematical system that addressed problems involving areas, volumes, and infinite series, broadly comparable in some aims to the problems later addressed by calculus in Europe.
+However Seki's investigations did not proceed from the same foundations as those used by Newton and leibniz in Europe.

 Calculation of pi

 Another of Seki's contributions was the rectification of the circle, i.e., the calculation of pi; he obtained a value for π that was correct to the 10th decimal place, using what is now called the Aitken's delta-squared process, rediscovered in the 20th century by Alexander Aitken.

 Legacy

 The asteroid 7483 Sekitakakazu is named after Seki Takakazu.

 Selected works

 In a statistical overview derived from writings by and about Seki Takakazu, OCLC/WorldCat encompasses roughly 50+ works in 50+ publications in three languages and 100+ library holdings.